thegeneschool/metagenomics/docs/anvio.md

 First we need to prepare our data for use in anvi'o.
 Because we already have binning results from MetaBAT2 we will ask anvi'o to import those bins rather than computing new bins.
 This will allow us to use anvi'o to browse the bins and interactively check and refine them as necessary.
+But before we get to that, we need to get anvi'o to process the metagenome assembly contigs and the bam files of mapped reads:

 ```
 anvi-gen-contigs-database -f contigs-fixnames.fa -o contigs.db -n 'A gene school DB'